 Academic programmes and courses

 The group memeber may supervises students at both Master and PhD level.
-For the Master's degree the main programs are Mathematics, and Applied Mathematics.
+For the Master's degree the main programs are Mathematics, and Computational Mathematics.
 The group is also very central in the work on the CSE project at the Faculty of Mathematics and Science; this project is focused on introducing an overall computational perspective in science.